ishehadeh/howlite/writing/report/main.typ

 Howlite aims to address these problems.
 Howlite is not a language to write a web server, it is not for writing applications, it isn't even a language for writing programming languages.
 It is a language for writing a single module for a very specific data structure, wrapped in a python library.
 It is a language for writing a boot loaded, or the entrypoint to a kernel.
 The compiler does not impose strict requirements on how the programmer manages memory, or accesses data.
 Instead, the type systems gives a rich set of tools, allowing one to set their own constraints.

+#wrapped-figure(
+  right: include "examples/boolean.typ",
+  left: [
+== Overview

+The most notable feature of Howlite is the type system.
+The type system is structural, and closely tracks the value of integers.
+You can declare types which only accept specific integers, or ranges.
+Types are compared based on their compatability, not by name.
+],
+  under: [
+    To better understand the language, this section will walk through the process of definining a function to get the index of a character from an ASCII string.
+  ]
+)

+#wrapped-figure(
+  left: include "examples/index_of/typedefs.typ",
+  right: [
+    First we define a character as any number between `0` and `127`, or the base set of ASCII characters.
+    Next is the definition of standard 32-bit integer, this will be used to index the array.
+    Finally, we define the a variant of `i32` that is only positive.
+    We'll use this type to represent the index, which can't be negative.
+],
+)

+#include "examples/index_of/signature.typ"

+This function is generic, the `[LenT: NatI32]` section indicates, that for any subset of the positive, signed, 32-bit integers, there is an instance of `index_of`.
+Whatever that type is, it's refered to as call it `LenT`, within the context of this function.

+Moving on to the parameter list, notice the type of `str` is `&[char; LenT]`.
+This `&[...]` is a special type called a _slice_ (also know as a fat pointer).
+It is implemented as a pointer and length pair, and practically it functions like an array.
+These types are common, they're primitives in Rust, Go, and Zig.
+Although it's not a primitive type, the C++ STL's `std::span` is a similar data structure.
+What sets our slice type apart is that the type of the length can be set.
+So, for example say we take a slice of some ASCII string, from index 3 to 10, the result would have the type `&[char; 7]`.

+By using a generic parameter, `LenT`, then giving `str` the type `&[char; LenT]`.
+We can be certain this function only works on a string of length less than or equal to 0x7fffffff.
+Since it's impossible to find a character outside of those bounds, we know the return type can't exceed the maximum value of `LenT`, if no character is found then we return `-1`.

+#wrapped-figure(
+  right: include "examples/index_of/body.typ",
+  left: [
+   Finally, the body of this function likely looks familiar to C programmers, with some minor syntactic changes.
+Variables are declared with `let`, `mut` indicates that we can change the value after initialization.
+All expressions (including `if` statements and blocks) have values.
+The value is equal to the value of the last line in the block, if it omits a semi-colon (`;`), or `unit` otherwise.

+    Some care must be taken to make sure we satisfy the return type.
+    How can the compiler be certain `i` is always a subset of `0..Max[LenT]`, since `u32` certainly exceeds `LenT`.
+    The condition `while i < str.len`, narrows `i`'s type from `u32` to `0..LenT-1`.
+    This means within the body of that loop, `i` can be used as if it had the type `0..Max[LenT]-1`.
+  ],
+  under: [
+    Arithmetic will modify this type: after running `i = i + 1`, `i`'s narrow type has change to `1..Max[LenT]`.
+    If we changed the code to check some other condition, for example `chr < str.len`, this wouldn't compile.
+  ]
+)

 = Syntax Design

 #wrapped-figure(